CSEF-EIEF-SITE Conference on Finance and Labor

 September 11-12, 2015

 The Einaudi Institute for Economics and Finance (EIEF), the Research Center on Sustainable Architecture for Finance (SAFE) at Goethe University Frankfurt, HEC Paris, and the Swedish House of Finance (SHoF) are organizing the “European Conference on Household Finance”, hosted this year by Goethe University at Frankfurt.
 The conference is the sixth in a series of annual European conferences and aims to present state-of-the-art empirical research and empirically motivated theoretical research on household financial behavior and on how this is influenced by other choices, government policies, and the overall economic environment.
 Previous sessions were held in Athens, Rome, Oxford, Stochkolm (go to Axa Chair for further details).
-For further details, please see the Call for papers.
+For further details, please visit the SAFE’s website.